 #1 – Optimise Your Bio With Keywords

-Adding keywords to your bio will help you show up more often in search results.
+Adding keywords to your social media bios will help you show up more often in search results.
 Include phrases that your ideal client is likely to search for to boost your visibility.
 And gear your bio around their needs (e.g. workout videos) rather than yourself (e.g. dog lover).

 #2 – Run Competitions